s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

-# A3 Use Case group 22
+# A3 Use Case: Indoor climate group 22

 ## 3A: Analyse use case
 1. Goal: <br />